iansan5653/dom-input-range/README.md

 npm install dom-input-range
 ```

-Usage is straightforward.
+A new `InputRange` can be constructed with an element and offsets.
 For example, to get the coordinates of the bounding box around the first ten characters of a `textarea`:

 ```js
 import { InputRange } from "dom-input-range";